KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Input-Article.md

     @PageColor(blue)
 }

-This article describes the KeyboardKit text routing engine.
+This article describes the KeyboardKit text input engine.

 Custom iOS keyboard extensions use ``UIKit/UITextDocumentProxy`` to interact with the currently selected text field, e.g. to insert or delete text, move the input cursor, etc.